Tennessee plans 1st COVID-19-era execution, more scheduled

 NASHVILLE, Tenn.
 (AP) — Tennessee is set to execute its first inmate Thursday since the start of the pandemic, planning a lethal injection procedure that has become less common in the state than the electric chair in recent years.

 Oscar Smith, 72, is scheduled to die for the 1989 killings of his estranged wife and her teenage sons.
-The execution using the state’s preferred method puts Tennessee on a divergent path from South Carolina, which has been preparing for a rare U.S. firing squad execution.
-However, South Carolina’s Supreme Court put the planned April 29 execution on hold Wednesday, at least temporarily, saying a more detailed order would follow.
+The planned execution, using the state’s preferred method, would come as some other states struggle to secure lethal injection drugs because pharmacies and manufacturers have refused to supply their medications for executions.

+A last-minute bid filed before the U.S. Supreme Court by Smith’s attorneys seeking to block Thursday evening’s execution was denied.

 In Tennessee, secrecy laws prevent the public from determining just how the drugs for Smith’s execution were obtained.

-Meanwhile, South Carolina lawmakers have failed to pass a similar law to keep its drug suppliers confidential, despite the urging of corrections officials.
-Now the state has fallen back on the much older, and less often used execution method.
-The last U.S. firing squad execution was in 2010.

-South Carolina has cited its struggles to obtain lethal injection drugs in recent years, an issue in many states because pharmacies and manufacturers have refused to supply their medications for executions.

-Smith has argued he should also be executed by firing squad, reasoning that it is less painful than Tennessee’s two options, but his lawsuit was denied.
+Smith has argued he should be executed by firing squad — a method South Carolina has been preparing to use in a now-delayed execution, as that state struggles to find execution drugs.
+Smith reasoned that it is less painful than Tennessee’s two options, but his lawsuit was denied.

+There won’t be an autopsy for experts to analyze afterward to assess specific effects of the lethal injection after Smith objected, citing religious reasons.
+A federal judge sided with Smith’s arguments.

 His execution would be the first of five planned by Tennessee for 2022, resuming its quick, pre-pandemic pace of putting inmates to death.
 The five pending death warrants tie Tennessee with Texas for the most nationally this year, according to the Washington-based nonprofit Death Penalty Information Center.